XiangRongLin/report-faas/README.md

-Report about "Function as a Service" during winter semester 21/22 at "Hochschule für Technik Stuttgart"
+Report about "Function as a Service" written during winter semester 21/22 at "Hochschule für Technik Stuttgart"

 Written in german